 - Losing weight if you’re overweight.

-- Performing regular, gentle stretches and plantar fascia stretches can offer some relief.
+- After consulting a healthcare professional, performing regular, gentle stretches and plantar fascia stretches can offer some relief.
 Circling the ankles, grabbing feet with both hands and bending the heel out, standing on a step and dipping and lifting heels over the edge all provide temporary relief.

 To explore related products, click here.